smarthomeNG/plugins/backend/README.md

 The user for basic authentication.
 If left out, the user name is set as "admin"

 ### password (optional)
 The plaintext password for basic authentication.
-If you want to store your password as md5 hash, use 'md5password' instead.
-If both "password" and "md5password" are left out, basic authentication is disabled.
+If you want to store your password as hash, use 'hashed_password' instead.
+If both "password" and "hashed_password" are left out, basic authentication is disabled.

 ### hashed_password (optional)
 The password for basic authentication as hash value.
 Can be used instead of "password" if you do not want a plaintext password in your config file.
 If both "password" and "hashed_password" are left out, basic authentication is disabled.
 Currently hashed_password is the SHA-512 hash value of the password.
 To create the hash for your password, you can use function "Create password hash" on page "Services" in the backend.